biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 EMBOSS and BioPerl, but only some are currently available in BioJava3.
-The aim of this project is to port or produce new implementations of standard algorithms for a range of calculations within BioJava3 and make them available in various forms such as APIs, executables and web service.
+The aim of this project is to port or produce new implementations of standard algorithms for a range of calculations within BioJava3 and make them available in various levels (APIs, executable and web service).

 Properties
 ----------